Model (person)

 A model is a person with a role either to display commercial products (notably fashion clothing in fashion shows) or to serve as an artist's model.

 Modelling ("modeling" in American English) entails using one's body to represent someone else's body or someone's artistic imagination of a body.
 For example, a woman modelling for shoes uses her foot to model the potential customers' feet.
 Modelling thus is different from posing for portrait photography, portrait painting, and distinct from other types of public performance, such as acting or dancing.
 Personal opinions are normally not expressed, and a model's reputation and image are considered critical.

 Types of modelling include: fine art, fashion, glamour, fitness, and body-part promotional modelling.
 Models are featured in various media formats, including books, magazines, films, newspapers, the Internet, and television.
-Fashion modelling is sometimes featured in reality TV shows (America's Next Top Model).
+Fashion modelling is sometimes featured in reality TV shows, such as the Top Model franchise.
 Modelling often is a part-time activity.